 To begin, click on the button above.
 Once at the Spokeo website, enter one of the following in the main search field, and then click on the Search button:

 - A complete address, including the city, state, and zip code

 The search engine will then display a map of the United States, with pop-up icons showing the number of results available for that particular state.
 To dig deeper, click on the icon to see more detailed information.
-Once you click on the state-level icon, it will allow you to keep drilling down to the local level.
+Once you click on the state-level icon will allow you to keep drilling down to the local level.
 This is an excellent tool as it helps you find someone when you know where they may be living.

 How Much Does Spokeo Cost?